Life after Covid-19: Surprising categories to benefit

 - In Germany, retailer Dildo King reported an even bigger increase: sales were up 87% year-on-year since restrictions were announced and fetish article sales were up 94%.

 - Also in Germany, Eis.de, another online retailer of sexual accessories, said orders had doubled during social restrictions.
 On 23rd March, it saw the biggest sales volume in its history.
+They even had to limit the number of bulk packs of condoms to one per customer due to such high demand.
 Possibly inspired by the blanket medical-related coverage, the company reported that sales of its fantasy nurse uniform had risen thirtyfold

 - While people across the world are asked to stay at home, Sex Doll Genie, a US-based brand which sells a range of over 2,600 premium made-to-order sex dolls, reported a 52% increase in orders in February and March, rising a further 33% in April